WikiProject: WikiProjects and assessments of article importance and quality

 In 2007, the English Wikipedia introduced an assessment scale of the quality of articles.
 Articles are rated by WikiProjects.
 The range of quality classes begins with "Stub" (very short pages), followed by "Start", "C" and "B" (in increasing order of quality).
 Community peer review is needed for the article to enter one of the highest quality classes: either "A", "good article" or the highest, "featured article".
 Of the about 4.4 million articles and lists assessed as of March 2015, about 7,000 (0.16%) are a featured article or a featured list.
 One featured article per day, as selected by editors, appears on the main page of Wikipedia.
 According to research in 2021, WikiProject Tropical Cyclones has the most quality content in terms of good articles and featured articles.
 This is unusual, due to the project's narrow scope and member count of only around 100.

 The articles can also be rated for importance by WikiProjects.
-Currently, there are 5 importance categories: "low", "mid", "high", "top", and "???" for unclassified/unsure level.
+Currently, there are five importance categories: "low", "mid", "high", "top", and "???" for unclassified/unsure level.
 For a particular article, different WikiProjects may assign different importance levels.

 The Wikipedia Version 1.0 Editorial Team has developed a table (shown below) that displays data of all rated articles by quality and importance, on the English Wikipedia.
 If an article or list receives different ratings by two or more WikiProjects, then the highest rating is used in the table and bar-chart.

 Researcher Giacomo Poderi found that articles tend to reach featured status via the intensive work of a few editors.
 A 2010 study found unevenness in quality among featured articles and concluded that the community process is ineffective in assessing the quality of articles.

+Notable WikiProjects

+WikiProject AI Cleanup

+The AI Cleanup WikiProject was formed in 2023 to address the "surge of faulty AI-generated writing" and remove AI slop content from the site.
+The project finds AI-generated content by checking for phrases commonly used by large language models such as ChatGPT, and tracks the use of AI-generated images in articles.
+It also maintains a guide for helping editors to spot AI-generated content, including a list of characteristics that chatbot-written articles typically exhibit.

+WikiProjects Israel and Palestine

+In September 2006, the Israel WikiProject was established to improve coverage of Israel-related topics.
+The Palestine WikiProject was created two months later.
+In 2008, the Israel Palestine Collaboration WikiProject was set up to reconcile editing efforts related to the Israeli–Palestinian conflict, with the project's page reading: "In a subject plagued by conflicting historical narratives, we are working to make Wikipedia the conflict's most balanced reference point.
+Help us build bridges and break down barriers in the world's most intractable conflict."